thisdot/starter.dev/starters/deno-oak-denodb/README.md

 DATABASE_PORT=
 ```

 Define the schema for the new table by creating a class that extends the Model class provided by Denodb in the `src/model/` folder.
 This class should define the columns and data types for each field in the table.
-Find all the data types supported by Denodb [here](https://eveningkid.com/denodb-docs/docs/api/data-types).
+Find all the data types supported by DenoDB [here](https://eveningkid.com/denodb-docs/docs/api/data-types).

 ```ts
 export class TechnologyModel extends Model {